rufus-lang/rufus/rufus-lang.org/public/doc/rdr/nnnn-exported-identifiers.md

 A package should only export public modules, and a module should only export public types, constants and functions.
-It should not be possible for a user to access private identifiers in a package they're using.
+It should not be possible for a user to access private identifiers in a package or module they're using.
 What facilities should Rufus provide for users to manage encapsulation?

 ## Decision drivers